Table of contents

 - IT finds it difficult to define business services

-- Service mapping software often maps to the technical application service (for example, HTTPS services) rather than the business service level.
+- The software often maps to the technical application service rather than the business service level.
+For example, HTTPS services

-It’s worth understanding the reason Service Mapping is so critical and how it provides value.
-This makes it possible to make a business case for using service mapping software and tackling the service mapping exercise.
+It’s worth understanding the reason service mapping is so critical and how it adds value.
+This makes it possible to make a business case for using service mapping software and tackling the exercise.

-Commonly, if an incident or event was logged against the circled configuration item, the service management platform will identify this within the map.
-There are two ways this will be useful:
+Commonly, if you log an incident or event against a configuration item, the service management platform will identify this within the map.
+There are three ways this will be useful:

 - If a service desk analyst were logging a call about this service and wanted to see if there were any known issues, opening the service map would identify a critical component with an event logged against it and the current status of that event.
 This eliminates the need to escalate an issue that’s already being managed or wasted minutes trying to figure out which piece of infrastructure is down before escalating the issue to the correct team.

 The challenge with mapping every component in an enterprise, particularly a large one, is that it is an extremely time-intensive activity.